 from domestic investments.
 If you hold international shares and

 If you are concerned about any of these risks you should seek

 Typically Australians invest in international shares in one of

 three ways: using a broker, through a managed fund or through an

 exchange traded fund (ETF).

 Most brokerage firms or online broking

-services have the ability to buy and sell shares listed
+services can buy and sell shares listed

 on major international exchanges such as the New York Stock